theminstack/factor/README.md

 } = useNotifications({ api: "https://.../notifications" });
 ```

-If the app is simple, and notifications are created and consumed in close proximity, then that hook might be all that is needed.
+If an app is simple, and notifications are created and consumed in close proximity, then that hook might be all that is needed.

 As an app gets more complex, notifications might be generated and consumed in widely separated app components.
-React Factor makes it simple to hoist the hook that was already working, turning it into a shared dynamic state.
+React Factor makes it simple to hoist an existing hook, turning it into a shared dynamic state.

 Create a Factor from the `useNotifications` hook.